(My interview with Ned about the book can be read at the bottom of this post. GATW is no longer.)

 Let’s rewind a few years back.

-In 2010, I hit rock bottom.
+In 2010, I was stuck in an abyss of loss.
 I was surrounded by many friends and family, but I never felt so alone in the world.
-I was depressed, anxious, angry, and most of all; I just wanted to die.
+I was depressed, anxious, angry, and scared -- dying sounded better than living in a constant wretched state.
 To keep my mind busy, my mom gave me a book called It's Kind of a Funny Story, a memoir written by Ned Vizzini.
-She said the synopsis reminded her of me, which is funny because it’s about a teenager who checks into a psychiatric ward because he wants to kill himself.
-(My mom meant that statement in an endearing way — I think — because we are very candid and open with each other.)
+It's a pseudo-memoir about Ned's teenage life.

 I read the book.
 Then I read the book again.
 Then I read it once more.
 I read it three times in a row.
-The book spoke to me; it touched me, it inspired me, and showed me that even though the unknown future is terrifying, it’s also going to be beautiful.
+The book spoke to me; it touched me, it inspired me, it gave me hope and showed me that even though the unknown future is terrifying, it’s also going to be beautiful.
 And I wanted to live.

 I reached out to Ned via Facebook and spilled my guts about my situation and how his book healed a lot of my pain.
 He got my number and called me — we spoke on the phone and decided I should fly out to L.A. to meet and talk about how to cope with sadness.
 So I flew there and met him, his wonderful wife Sabra, and their newborn son Felix.